iSteeb/BushfiresProject/README.md

 - Misc Icons
   - Various icons used for buttons or components taken from this pack - some modified to better fit the theme colours and some manually traced into SVG paths for button hitboxes.
   - license_certificate_TK875XB6JC
+- SVG Menu Buger (Overlay.svelte lines 61-77)
+  - Used as-is, except adding the on:click functionality
+  - Licensed for use worldwide in GitHub projects by the GitHub Open Source License
+- OutClick Dependency
+  - Used as-is (note https://github.com/babakfp/svelte-outclick/issues/6 - dependency previously utilized on:mousedown which ignores touch events, a bug that I found and reported during this project